• Skip to primary navigation

 • You can serve this with dairy free ice cream, coconut cool whip, or topped with some cinnamon.

-• This recipe is naturally gluten free, dairy free, soy free, nut free, paleo, flourless, refined sugar fee, and autoimmune protocol (AIP) friendly too!
+• This recipe is can accommodate a lot of food allergies.
+It is naturally gluten free, dairy free, soy free, nut free, paleo, flourless, refined sugar fee, and autoimmune protocol (AIP) friendly too!

-• This recipe was inspired by my Gluten Free Apple Crisp.
+• This recipe was inspired by my Gluten Free Apple Crisp and Gluten Free Blackberry Crisp.
 It is my favorite fall dessert recipe and I wanted one I loved just as much for Summer.
 If you would like to get this and other tasty treats delivered right to your front door, check out my Pittsburgh-based paleo meal prep menu.
 A new menu is live every Wednesday.

 Ingredients